axibase/atsd/changelogs/2016_06/README.md

 The TCP handler, running on the default port 8081, was optimized for faster processing of `series` commands streamed by a single TCP client.
 The new implementation provides a pool of threads instead of a single one to offload parsing and processing from the TCP handler.
 The size of the pool is controlled with the `series.processing.pool.size` parameter on the
-Admin > Server Properties -> Network page.
+**Settings > Server Properties** page.
 The default value is 2 and is recommended to be set to the number of cores on the server.

 As a result, the TCP processing and parsing throughput (measured in commands per second) has increased by 40% on average.